Construction Law Survival Manual

 In summary, the assignability of mechanic’s lien or bond rights will be very state specific, except for federal bonds.
 For credit management planning purposes, an assignment of mechanic’s lien or bond rights will always be helpful, but may not be an entirely dependable solution.
 A seller may need to have another mechanism to have confidence.

 However, a creditor that has already supplied labor or material and has a debtor in default is in a very different posture.
 It is often a good strategy to get an agreement that the creditor can enforce the debtor’s mechanic’s lien or bond rights in the debtor’s name.
 The debtor can agree that the creditor’s law firm can bring the action in the debtor’s name, that the creditor has the right to decide how or when to settle the case and that the creditor receives all proceeds until paid in full.
 As a practical matter, the opposing parties may never know that it is the creditor enforcing these rights and may never raise assignability questions.
 It is also arguable that this is not an assignment at all.
 Any “assignment” of mechanic’s lien or bond rights should be worded this way for this reason, whether negotiated before or after the supply of labor or material.
-An example of such a Liquidation Agreement is attached in the Appendices.

 Should a contractor contact the owner or construction lender when they are not being paid?
 This frequent and tough question is a double-edged sword.